 Part 3: Academic reference

 The reference letter should address some, or all, of the following headings: School Participation, Academic Ability, Additional Skills/Achievements, Additional Supports.
-Your school can submit the reference directly to GMIT by email to email@example.com by the 5th July 2021.
+Your school can submit the reference directly to ATU by email to firstname.lastname@example.org by the 7th July 2023.